SnapAnalysis/SnapAI/README.md

 ## Running
 ------
-* to run change to AutoAI directory and write python -m streamlit run main.py
+* to run change to SnapAI directory and write python -m streamlit run main.py
 * to run inference based on your model and data write python -m stramlit run inferenceweb.py